tomvanbraeckel/yamcs.github.com/docs/api/Upload_Object.md

 ### Form upload

 The form based upload can be used to upload an object from an HTML form.
-In this case the Content-Type is set to <tt>multipart/form-data</tt>, and the body will contain at least one part which is the object data, also including the filename which is used as the object name.
+In this case the Content-Type of the request is set to <tt>multipart/form-data</tt>, and the body will contain at least one part which is the object data.
+This part includes a   filename which is used as the object name as well as a Content-Type header.
+The name attribute for the file part is ignored.
+Additional parts (which do not specify a filename) will be used as metadata: the name is specified as part of the Content-Disposition and the value is the body of the part.

 This can be tested using the curl with the -F option.

 #### Example